 |Manual||Date format recognition||Automatic|

-To wrap up: which solution should I choose for my needs?
+Which solution should I choose for my needs?

 If you import data from online published CSV docs from time to time, IMPORTDATA is likely a good fit.
 It’s simple to use and does not require any prerequisites.
 Moreover, you can enhance its import capabilities if you combine it with the QUERY function.
 Coupler.io with its CSV importer is the best option for recurrent import.
 You can automate data fetching and benefit from lots of available features.
 Besides, the Coupler.io team is working on different ready-to-use integrations, such as Jira Cloud, Xero, and others.
 Check them out on our blog.
 Feel free to provide your feedback in the comments section, and good luck with your data!Back to Blog